Pre & postnatal exercise: what expectant moms need to know

-- improve the quality of your sleep
+- improves the quality of your sleep

-- reduce your risk of gestational diabetes
+- reduces your risk of gestational diabetes

 During this time, most women gain very little, if any, weight.
 In fact, some women even lose weight because they struggle with morning sickness (nausea and vomiting).
-Any large weight gains in early pregnancy are probably due to eating habits.
+Any large weight gains in early pregnancy are probably due to changes in eating habits.

 In the last stage of pregnancy, mothers gain about 500 g (1.1 lbs) a week.
 The total weight gain in the last three months is 4-6 kg (9-13 lb) on average.

 It is important to note that weight gain during pregnancy can vary greatly from woman to woman, and should always be monitored by your doctor.
-A big factor in weight gain during pregnancy is your pre-pregnancy weight.
-Based on your Body Mass Index (BMI) before pregnancy, you can use the following ranges as a rough guide to determine whether your weight gain is healthy.

 - get your gynecologist’s permission before starting any exercise